 1. Have a map of the UX process which for me looks like this.

-2. Learning the different UX tools and how to apply them
+2. Learning the different UX tools and when and how to apply them:

 User Persona, Competitive Landscape, User Interviews, Customer Journey, User Flows, Wireframe, Prototype, User Testing, Analytics, A/B Testing, etc